Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/event-listeners.md

 ### **iOS**

-1. In Xcode create a new file from the `Cocoa Touch Class` template and save it in your project.
+1. In Xcode, create a new file from the `Cocoa Touch Class` template and save it in your project.
 2. Name your class `MyExtensionListener`, and it should be a subclass to the `ACPExtensionListener` class.

    The `MyExtensionListener.m` file will contain your extension interface declaration and will import `ACPExtensionListener.h`.
 In the example below, the methods that are available for overriding are also displayed: